Bulgaria: Risk Assessment

 Business Climate Rating

-- Fixed parity with the euro (1 euro = 1.96 lev) backed up by large foreign currency reserves
+- Fixed parity against the euro (1 euro = 1.96 lev) backed up by significant foreign exchange reserves

 - Low production costs: good competitiveness